“All true artists, bear within themselves a deeply rooted and often unconscious desire for transformation.” - Michael Chekhov

 Chekhov developed his acting technique from his early years with Stanislavsky and his tireless search for an alternative to the over analytical approach to acting.
 Chekhov wanted to access the unconscious creative self through indirect non-analytical means - another words to free the creative process from the critical mind.
 His refusal to exploit the actor’s personal feelings in his art ultimately separated him from Stanislavsky’s teachings.
 He believed there should be a clear differentiation between the actor as a person and the actor as an artist.
 Chekhov focused his technique on the development of the imagination, individual creativity and the inner/outer (psycho-physical) connections of the actor.

 Chekhov noticed actors were loosing their most valuable tool - the ability to transform themselves through their imagination.
 He developed a series of simple and accessible exercises allowing the actor to begin this transformation.
-Some of the tools he embodied were; crossing the threshold, qualities of movement, archetypes, imaginary body, centers, psychological gesture, personal and general atmospheres, radiation, and a feeling of ease, beauty, form and of the whole.
+Some of the tools he embodied were; archetypes, imaginary body, centers, psychological gesture, qualities of movement, personal and general atmospheres, radiation, a feeling of ease, beauty, form and a sense of the whole.